Amanita abrupta: Similar species

-Distribution and habitat
+Distribution and ecology

+The mushroom has been described as common in the Southeastern United States; in Texas, it has been called both infrequent, and common in the Big Thicket National Preserve.
+A. abrupta is widely distributed throughout eastern North America, where it has been found as far north as Quebec, Canada, and as far south as Mexico.
+Orson K. Miller claims to have found it in the Dominican Republic where it appeared to be growing in a mycorrizhal association with pine trees.

 The fruit bodies of A. abrupta grow on the ground, typically solitary, in mixed conifer and deciduous forests, usually during autumn.
 The frequency with which fruit bodies appear depends on several factors, such as season, location, temperature, and rainfall.
-The mushroom has been described as common in the Southeastern United States; in Texas, it has been called both infrequent, and common in the Big Thicket National Preserve.
 Like most other Amanita species, A. abrupta is thought to form mycorrhizal relationships with trees.
 This is a mutually beneficial relationship where the hyphae of the fungus grow around the roots of trees, enabling the fungus to receive moisture, protection and nutritive byproducts of the tree, and affording the tree greater access to soil nutrients.
-A. abrupta is widely distributed throughout eastern North America, where it has been found as far north as Quebec, Canada, and as far south as Mexico.
-Orson K. Miller claims to have found it in the Dominican Republic where it appeared to be growing in a mycorrizhal association with pine trees.
 Kuo also mentions a mycorrhizal relationship with both hardwoods and conifers, while Tulloss lists additional preferred tree hosts such as beech, birch, fir, tsuga, oak, and poplar.
 However, A. abrupta has been shown experimentally to not form mycorrhizae with Virginia Pine.

+Adults of the North American pleasing fungus beetle Tritoma biguttata biguttata have been recorded from a supposed "A.solitaria"; this might be a misidentification of A.abrupta, and in any case it does not seem to be a regular food source for them.